ishandutta2007/browserprint/README.md

 Three tests of whether DOM storage is supported (and enabled) in the client's web browser.
 Tests for localStorage, sessionStorage, and Internet Explorer's userData.

+### HSTS enabled?
+HSTS is a web security enhancement that is used to make future connections to a domain exclusively HTTPS, not HTTP.
+HSTS can be abused to store a super cookie on your machine that can then be used to track you, theoretically without even needing JavaScript.

 ### IndexedDB Enabled Test
 Detects whether the browser supports IndexedDB, a database embedded within the browser.